cgilles/digikam-install-deps/README.md

 - Windows
     * MSVC2019  todo

-To setup computer you need:
+To setup computer you need to:

-- to run as root the "preparehost" script for your operating system.
+- run as root the "preparehost" script for your operating system.
-- to configure paths to use in config file.
+- configure paths to use in config file.
-- to run the installdeps script and wait a take a coffee.
+- run the installdeps script and take a coffee.

 All dependencies are installed at the same place (aka /opt/qt5).